dontehightower/boxer-mail/README.md

 "I will work harder" - Boxer **Animal Farm**

-Start the development in development execute `npm run dev` from the command line
+Start the server in development execute `npm run dev` from the command line